Mohanraj-99/blog-app/README.md

-# This is a BlogApp developed by Ruby On Rails
+# This is a BlogApp developed using Ruby On Rails